-The “fair mitre” speaks of the renewing of our mind in the Lord, and the “garments” are the robe of righteous conduct placed on our personality.
+The “clean turban” speaks of the renewing of our mind in the Lord, and the “garments” are the robe of righteous conduct placed on our personality.

 Deliverance from indwelling sin is our reward for serving the Lord faithfully.
 The crown of life and robe of righteousness are the rewards that will be given to the overcomer.

 O wretched man that I am!
 Who will deliver me from this body of death?
 (Romans 7:24)

 Only the Lord Jesus by His authority and power is able to deliver us from indwelling sin.
 We always are to resist sin with the strength God gives us, but the change of raiment must come from the hand of the Lord.